|Lokmobile||USGS Map printing|

 Need a laptop for long term rental?
 The ND Computer Store offers rental computers to Notre Dame faculty, staff and students.
 These rental units can help you remain productive when your computer is being repaired, when you need a laptop for a trip, or when you need to study in a remote location.
 They have a variety of Windows and Mac laptops available for rent.
 Configurations may vary, so please provide hardware and software needs when you make your reservation.

-If you have questions about computer checkout policies, contact the Hesburgh Library Circulation/Reserve Desk for assistance.
+If you have questions about computer checkout policies, contact the Hesburgh Library Circulation Desk for assistance.

-Lost and Found for the Hesburgh Library is located at the Monitors desk near the library exit.
+Lost and Found for the Hesburgh Library is located at the Monitor's office.

-The following guidelines are followed when dealing with items turned over to staff at the Hesburgh Library Circulation/Reserves desk.
+The following guidelines are followed when dealing with items turned over to staff at the Hesburgh Library Circulation Desk.
 Branch libraries have their own procedures.

 If items are clearly marked with name or contact information, staff will attempt to email or phone the owner.